Canon 5D Mark IV vs Sony A6300

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the A6300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon 5D Mark IV better than the Sony A6300 or vice versa?
 The listing below highlights the relative strengths of the two models.